ticktechman/go2sh/README.md

 # go2iterm2

-An another optional to Go2Shell.
-Support iterm2 only.
+An another option besides Go2Shell.
+Only for iTerm2.
 It is written in **javascript**.
 Only **22** lines of effective code.

-Easy to modify and understand.
+More easier to understand and modify.
 Enjoy it.

 # install